joyent/conch-api/Conch/docs/vison.md

 A buildbot deployment runs the Conch testsuites for every commit.

-Binary releases of the Conch CLI are available [here](https://github.com/joyent/conch-shell/releases) for many platforms.
+Binary releases of the Conch Shell are available [here](https://github.com/joyent/conch-shell/releases) for many platforms.

 ## Similar Products